QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Multiple Integration.md

 ---
 # References:
 [^asterisk1]: Technically speaking, you could use a double integral to evaluate such a domain.
 Applying the same reasoning used [here](#Dimension%20of%20Integrals), we could subtract the volume of two double integrals to obtain the volume of the more complicated domain.
-[^asterisk2]: Of course, these functions dont _need_ to have complicated expressions that are a combination of both $x$ and $y$, they may just be flat planes like $z = 4$. <br>When this is the case though, it may be worth looking in to wether it would be easier to evaluate such a domain by [swapping the order of integration](#Changing%20the%20Order%20of%20Integration).
+[^asterisk2]: Of course, these functions dont _need_ to have complicated expressions that are a combination of both $x$ and $y$, they may just be flat planes like $z = 4$. <br>When this is the case though, it may be worth looking in to whether it would be easier to evaluate such a domain by [swapping the order of integration](#Changing%20the%20Order%20of%20Integration).
 1. R. A. Adams, Christopher Essex, _Calculus A Complete Course_, 9th ed.
 2. Openstax, _Calculus Volume 1_, [link](https://openstax.org/details/books/calculus-volume-1).
 3. Openstax, _Calculus Volume 2_, [link](https://openstax.org/details/books/calculus-volume-2).